StephenWhittington/MilestoneProject1/README.md

 to each page without any hesitation.
 The fan wants to be able to see the latest recordings or music the band has made, So by a page link to music they can see the latest uploads from the band with a sign up form to the site to let them know of any updates ASAP.
 This website helps the user achieve what they need with its simple layout style and colours, The user wants to get as much information as possible with little effort and this website helps them achieve that goal.

+#### Color Scheme

+I decided after my wireframe layout that i just wanted a simple colour base that was eye catching my mentor recommended (https://material.io/tools/color/#!/?view.left=0&view.right=0), using this i was able to find the perfect color layout i wanted my website to have.
+I am very happy with the basic color scheme i have selected.

+ * Grey <code>#343a40</code>
+ * Red <code>#ff4141</code>

 ### List of user Stories